This post may contain affiliate links, from which we earn an income.

 If you are already on the continent, there are boats to Sicily from all over Europe.
-You can go to Palermo from Naples, Genoa, Sardinia, Civitavecchia, Livorno, Salerno and Tunisia.
-You can also sail into other ports but there are too many to list here!
+You can sail to Palermo from Naples, Genoa, Sardinia, Civitavecchia, Livorno, Salerno and Tunisia.

 If you choose to fly, you can head to Trapani, Palermo or Catania airports.
-Catania, on the east coast, is the best choice and a good road trip starting point, especially if you want to hire a motorhome or campervan on arrival.
-Check out Indie Campers, our choice for campervan hire.
+Catania, on the east coast, is the best choice and a good road trip starting point if you are renting a car or want to hire a motorhome or campervan on arrival.

 When to Visit Sicily

-April to early June and late September to October are the best times to visit Sicily and travel or road trip..
+April to early June and late September to October are the best times to visit Sicily and travel or road trip.
 The temperatures are pleasant and you will have the added bonus of Sicily’s gorgeous wild flowers being in full bloom in the spring months.
 Avoid a trip to Sicily at Easter as this is considered high season and costs will rise exponentially.

-It becomes really busy around mid-June, when schools are closed.
-From July to mid-September, the coastal areas are extremely busy.
-Unless you plan to spend time at a seaside resort or on an island, avoid August; the heat is unbearable and most city businesses are closed as the locals take their holidays.
+It becomes really busy around mid-June, when schools are closed, and from July to mid-September, the coastal areas are extremely busy.
+Unless you plan to spend time at a seaside resort or on an island, avoid a Sicily visit in August; the heat is unbearable and most city businesses are closed as the locals take their holidays.

 It is quieter from late October to mid-December.
 There are fewer tourists in the cities but sites and attractions do tend to close earlier and some will be closed altogether.
 The plus is that you’ll be able to enjoy warm winter temperatures across the island, especially if the African winds blow north.
 Things pick up again briefly during the Christmas holidays, when many shops and museums have extended hours.
-It can also be quite chilly at this time of year and properly cold in the mountains so you will need to be winterised and have heating in your motorhome.

 The Valley of the Temples, Agrigento